Asian Studies Major

-Students major in Asian studies by focusing on a particular geographic and cultural area— China, Japan, East Asia, or South Asia—or by specializing in a disciplinary subfield.
+Students major in Asian studies by focusing on a particular geographic and cultural area— China, Japan, East Asia, or South Asia—or by specializing in a discipline.
 Eight courses are required in addition to the study of an Asian language.

-- In addition to the required two years of language study, students may apply up to three advanced intermediate (2205–2206) or advanced (3307–3308) East Asian language courses toward the total of eight required courses.
+- In addition to the above language requirement, students may apply up to three advanced intermediate (2205–2206) or advanced (3307–3309) East Asian language courses toward the total of eight required courses.

 - The College does not directly offer courses in any South Asian language.
-Arrangements may be made with the director of the program and the Office of the Registrar to transfer credits from another institution, or students may meet this requirement by studying Sinhala on the ISLE Program or Tamil on the SITA Program.
+Arrangements may be made with the director of the program and the Office of the Registrar to transfer credits from another institution.
+Students should consult with their advisors on choosing an off-campus and/or study abroad program that will meet this language requirement.

-- Students focusing on South Asia must take two of the following:
+- Students focusing on South Asia must take courses in at least two of the following disciplines: